pradeephubgit/appsignal-docs/source/nodejs/metrics/minutely-probes.html.md

 No minutely probes are configured by `@appsignal/nodejs` by default.

+Minutely probes can be enabled/disabled with the [`enableMinutelyProbes`](/nodejs/configuration/options.html#option-enableminutelyprobes) config option.

 ## Creating probes

 If you need to track custom metrics from your app, you can add your own probe(s).
 Using a probe will be familiar to you if you have used an `EventEmitter` before; the `probes.register()` method takes two arguments: a probe name and an anonymous function to be called once every minute.